AJZozaya/SaR-Simulator/README.md

 # Code Summary Description

 This code loads the file 'data.mat' generated from 'SARrawSim' and applies the Range-Doppler Algorithm (RDA) to the raw data.
 The RDA is executed based on metadata contained in the file, resulting in a single complex radar image.
 The script successively calls the functions: 'eR=RaNGeC(P, e, NofS)', '[ERA, ERCA, fD]=RCMC(eR, NofR, dr, tR, r, f0, v)', and 'eRA=azimuthC(ERCA, v, fD, r, lambda0)'.
 These functions, included in the code itself, perform the core processes of the RDA, i.e., focusing the data in range, correcting range-cell migration, and focusing the data in azimuth, respectively.
-The outcome is the conversion of the raw data into a single complex radar image.
+The outcome is the conversion of the raw data into a single look complex (SLC) radar image.

 # Usage